-This the story of a little girl who started lessons with me at about age six.
+This the story of a little girl who started lessons with me at about age six, and the rewards that come with patience.
 Come the pandemic, and I had to stop travelling to teach, but she continued with her lessons elsewhere.

-In the beginning she was taught entirely with numbers, and only discovered musical notation much later.
+Her lessons continued for about five years.
+In the beginning, she was taught entirely with numbers, and only discovered musical notation much later.
 Even so, she showed a quick understanding of notation, although like most kids she would get frustrated with it and revert to numbers.